mgzzl/vision-transformer-for-image-quality-perception-of-individual-observers/README.md

 For comments, questions and help I can be reached at the following email adress: max.geissler@stud.th-deg.de

 ## ToDo's
-- [ ] Integrate pretrained ViT-Model
+- [ ] Integrate pretrained ViT-Model (Probably not possible due to custom implementation / architecture)
-- [ ] Find optimal parameter values
-- [ ] Train ViT on all distored images
 - [ ] Train ViT on idividuals
-- [ ] Visualize Attention-Scores
 - [ ] Compare Attention-Scores of ViT with GRADCAM of JPEGResNet50
 ***
+- [x] Train ViT on all distored images
 - [x] Write Training Script
 - [x] Convert Matlab rating playlists to csv
 - [x] Visualize Confusion-Map
 - [x] Visualize dataset distribution
 - [x] Visualize training results
+- [x] Visualize Attention-Scores

 ## Acknowledgment
 My appreciation goes to